foo-software/create-react-app-server/README.md

 # What is This?

 Create React App Server is a Node.js [Express](https://expressjs.com/) application.
 It accepts Express customization options and more.
 It serves static files from a Create React App build.
 It parses client side rendered HTML, writes output to HTML files on disk, and caches the relationship in memory so proceeding requests are served a static file without heavy lifting.

+# FAQ

+- **When HTML files are generated - is `asset-manifest.json` also updated?** No, this file doesn't seem applicable to the application runtime based on [Webpack documentation](https://webpack.js.org/concepts/manifest/) and this [answered issue](https://github.com/facebook/create-react-app/issues/6436).